 Taxes can be very complicated, and many small business owners struggle to understand how their tax liability is determined.
 Business owners struggle to understand the corporate income tax rate, which deductions they are eligible for, and what terms like pass-through rate even mean.
 In addition to income taxes, business owners must also be aware of payroll taxes, unemployment taxes, and other kinds of taxes.

-Although 2019 may not see major changes to small business tax code, there are some important changes to keep in mind.
-2019 is the first year that tax reform- the Tax Cuts and Jobs Act- goes into effect.
+Although 2020 may not see major changes to small business tax code, there are some important changes to keep in mind.
+2019 was the first year that tax reform- the Tax Cuts and Jobs Act- goes into effect.
 This has caused confusion among small business owners about how the new law will impact their tax bill and change their reporting responsibilities.
 In addition, last year, Congress introduced some major adjustments to business tax law, including lower corporate tax rate, new rules for pass-through businesses and a tax break for some industries.
 As these laws and regulations continue to be implemented, this year will be the year of adjusting to change as opposed to incorporating new ones.
 These adjustments mean your taxes could be different from last year, and if you are a small business operating domestically, you should experience mostly positive changes.

 Small Business Tax Rate